broadinstitute/horsefish/scripts/anvil_tools/README.md

 ##### Flags
     1. `--tsv`, `-t`: input .tsv file (required)
     2. `--project`, `-p`: workspace project/namespace for listed workspaces in tsv (default = anvil_datastorage)

+#### **split_and_push_data_model_tsvs.py**
+##### Description
+    Specific collaborators or consortiums sometimes provide a single tsv file containing ONE entity type's (data table) data but for multiple workspaces - rather than the traditional single tsv per workspace.
+In the cases where a single tsv is provided, there are two additional columns that will be required of the user, workspace name and workspace project.
+These two extra columns denote which rows in the tsv need to be pushed to which workspace.
+This script will split the tsv into workspace specific tsv contents, create a json request, and push the table to the workspace.

+    Input is:
+        1. tsv file of a single entity_type's (data table) data - must contain columns with names -
+            a) "workspace_name"
+            b) "workspace_project"
+        2. new line delimited txt file with attribute/column names ONLY IF there are array type columns/attributes -
+            a) ensure that the data in this column is an array with "[]" around the contents Output is:
+        NA - the console will show printouts with the success or failure of the request to push to each workspace
+##### Usage
+    Locally
+        `python3 /scripts/anvil_tools/split_and_push_data_model_tsvs.py -t TSV_FILE [-a ARRAY_COLUMNS_FILE]`
+    Docker
+        `docker run --rm -it -v "$HOME"/.config:/.config -v "$HOME"/local_data_directory/:/data broadinstitute/horsefish bash -c "cd data; python3 /scripts/anvil_tools/split_and_push_data_model_tsvs.py -t /data/INPUT.tsv [-a /data/ARRAY_COLUMNS_FILE]"`

+        Note: local_data_directory should be the path to the folder where your input .tsv file is located and where your output .tsv file will be placed.
+##### Flags
+    1. `--tsv`, `-t`: input .tsv file (required)
+    2. `--array_columns`, `-a`: .txt file, new line delimited, to capture columns/attributes that are or array type (default = NO array type columns/attributes)

 #### **post_workspace_attributes.py**